codyaverett/memento/personal/blog/guides/create a minimal react app with parcel.md

 ---
 # create a minimal react app with parcel

+This is a minimal react project pattern I've pulled together.
+It's quick and performant out of the box and you can add anything else you could need.

+After following these instructions, you will have created a react single page application that you can host from any standard web server.

 ## 1. Install nodejs and npm
 - Go to the [official Node.js website](https://nodejs.org/en/download/) and download the installer based on your operating system.
 - Install Node.js and npm from the installer (npm is included in the Node.js installation).